cm230/Computer-Vision-On-The-Edge/README.md

 # Computer Vision On The Edge
 This is the repo accompanying my Medium article "Edge AI - Computer vision on the edge", [Part 1](https://medium.com/datadriveninvestor/edge-ai-computer-vision-on-the-edge-dfa4ad604651), [Part 2](https://medium.com/datadriveninvestor/edge-ai-computer-vision-on-the-edge-dfa4ad604651).

+Whenever network connectivity is not available, or network latency is insufficient, or there is a need for local processing due to regulatory, privacy and security concerns, or, indeed, a combination of all of these aspects is given, today’s standard cloud-based AI approach isn’t an option.

+Edge AI, i.e., AI computations performed locally on the “edge” with little or no network connectivity using locally obtained data represents a viable alternative under these circumstances subject to the computation and data processing limitations of the edge device under consideration.

+In the Medium blog posts I explain how to use the open source Intel OpenVINO library together with the Intel Neural Compute Stick 2 for object detection on a commodity edge device, the Raspberry Pi.

-A demo in the form of object detection on video frames using [YOLOv3-tiny](https://pjreddie.com/darknet/yolo/) on a Raspberry Pi with an Intel Neural Compute Stick 2 is shown below (input video source: CAMPUS dataset for multi-view object tracking - Y. Xu, X. Liu, L. Qin, and S.-C. Zhu, “Cross-view People Tracking by Scene-centered Spatio-temporal Parsing”, AAAI Conference on Artificial Intelligence (AAAI), 2017).
+The demo application in the form of object detection on video frames using [YOLOv3-tiny](https://pjreddie.com/darknet/yolo/) on a Raspberry Pi with an Intel Neural Compute Stick 2, which is produced in the course of the two blog posts, is shown below (input video source: CAMPUS dataset for multi-view object tracking - Y. Xu, X. Liu, L. Qin, and S.-C. Zhu, “Cross-view People Tracking by Scene-centered Spatio-temporal Parsing”, AAAI Conference on Artificial Intelligence (AAAI), 2017).

 <p align="center">
   <img src="https://github.com/cm230/Computer-Vision-On-The-Edge/blob/master/demo.gif"/>